No Till, Permanent Beds for Organic Vegetables

 Meanwhile, Jay is glad that at least by Four Winds’ example, small scale organic vegetable production can successfully support a family and provide delicious food to hundreds of customers.
 His advice to new farmers?
 “Give it a try.
 You can make a living farming!”

-Brian Caldwell and Ryan Maher are Research/Extension Support Specialists with Cornell University in Ithaca, NY.
-They can be reached at firstname.lastname@example.org and email@example.com respectively.
+Brian Caldwell and Ryan Maher research reduced tillage for organic vegetable systems at Cornell University.
+For questions about the article, please contact Ryan Maher at email@example.com.
 Jay Armour can be reached at Four Winds Farm, 158 Marabac Rd., Gardiner, NY 12525.

 Reduced tillage practices take many forms.
 This story is part of a series featuring organic vegetable growers that have adopted reduced tillage practices on the way to greater farm sustainability.
 Experienced growers at diverse scales are tackling weeds, managing rotations, and integrating cover crops while minimizing soil disturbance.
 Look for past and future SFQ issues to learn the practices that are helping these growers build better soils.
 Visit the Small Farms Reduced Tillage Project webpage or contact Ryan Maher of the Cornell SFP for more information on this project, firstname.lastname@example.org.